-However, there's no automatic form filling of other kinds of information that websites often ask for when you create accounts or buy things online, such as your name, street and email addresses, and credit-card information.
-Auto-form-fill is a useful feature found in many other password managers, and we hope Keeper adds it soon.
-Likewise, fingerprint authentication isn't available for Windows or Mac, even though many laptops have fingerprint readers built in.
+Keeper recently added automatic form filling of information that websites often ask for when you create accounts or buy things online, such as your name, street and email addresses, and credit-card information.
+However, fingerprint authentication still isn't available for Windows or Mac, even though many laptops have fingerprint readers built in.

 Keeper Mobile Apps